 - Last minute

 About the location

 Montgomery 10 miles; Ludlow 17 miles; Shrewsbury 21 miles.

-The attractive market town of Bishop's Castle is surrounded by the Area of Outstanding Natural Beauty of the South West Shropshire Hills.
+The attractive market town of Bishop's Castle is surrounded by the South West Shropshire Hills, an Area of Outstanding Natural Beauty.
 The ancient town offers a weekly market and an excellent variety of shops, pubs and places to eat.
-It is famous for its annual Real Ale Festival, Tandem Triathlon and regular festivals and fairs, including Party in the Park, with the Michaelmas Fair being particularly popular.
-The town is ideally placed for walking and touring the Welsh Marches, rural Shropshire and North Herefordshire.
-The fascinating and well known towns of Montgomery, Ludlow and Shrewsbury are within easy reach.
-There are numerous nearby attractions including Powis Castle, the Severn Valley Railway and walks along Offa’s Dyke and The Shropshire Way.
+It is famous for its annual Real Ale Festival, Tandem Triathlon and regular festivals and fairs, including Party in the Park and the particularly popular, Michaelmas Fair.
+The town is ideally placed for walking and touring the Welsh Marches, rural Shropshire and North Herefordshire, while the fascinating and well-known towns of Montgomery, Ludlow and Shrewsbury are all within easy reach.
+You can also enjoy the numerous nearby attractions, including Powis Castle, the Severn Valley Railway and walks along Offa’s Dyke and The Shropshire Way.